+The Company issued the Preferred Shares in reliance upon the exemption from registration under Section 4(2) of the Securities Act.
 On July 22, 2009 and January 12, 2010, the closing prices of the Common Stock on the OTCBB were \$1.10 and \$1.25, respectively, resulting in beneficial conversion features of \$0.10 and \$0.25 per share of Series A Preferred Stock on the respective issue dates.
 The \$200,000 and \$500,000 aggregate beneficial conversion features of the Series A Preferred Stock on the issue dates were deemed discounts on the issuance of the Preferred Shares and were recorded as increases to additional paid-in capital in the consolidated financial statements.
-Because the Series A Preferred Stock is immediately convertible by the holders thereof to Common Stock, the \$200,000 and \$500,000 aggregate intrinsic value was deemed a dividend paid to the Preferred Investors on the relevant closing date.
-Such deemed dividends have been recorded as increases in losses attributable to common stockholders and, in the absence of retained earnings, as reductions of additional paid-in capital.
+Because the Series A Preferred Stock was immediately convertible by the holders thereof into Common Stock, the \$200,000 and \$500,000 aggregate intrinsic value was deemed a dividend paid to the Preferred Investors on the relevant closing date.
+In the absence of retained earnings, such deemed dividends were recorded as reductions of additional paid-in capital and, for calculating net loss per common share, as increases in losses attributable to common stockholders (see Note 7).